Annie Laurie Gaylor: Media appearances

 Gaylor has appeared in numerous print, radio and television media discussing the work of the FFRF, such as an advertising campaign being censored in Las Vegas and the case against the National Day of Prayer.

 Gaylor contributes writings to print media across the United States on women's issues: how politics affects women's access to reproductive health care in the state of Wisconsin, the arrest of the Tunisian woman Amina Tyler for posting a nude photo of herself, the 50-year anniversary of the publication of The Feminine Mystique, and the state of women's rights around the world since the Seneca Convention.

 Gaylor, along with her husband Dan Barker, hosts a weekly one-hour radio program Freethought Radio.
 It is broadcast weekly, on Progressive Talk The Mic 92.1, out of Madison, Wisconsin.
 It is carried on several other stations throughout the Midwest and is available through podcast.

 Personal life

 Gaylor met Barker when both were guests on AM Chicago, hosted by Oprah Winfrey, in 1984.
 They began dating six months later and married in 1987.
-They have a daughter, Sabrina Delata.
+They have a daughter.